 IV.
 Further Appeals

-B. The individual to whom the appeal is made (the Provost or the Vice Chancellor/Chief Operating Officer), may stay any disciplinary action pending an appeal.
-The appeal shall not consist of a new hearing but shall be limited to a review of the decision of and any proceedings before the Hearing Panel.
-The Provost or Vice Chancellor/Chief Operating Officer may affirm the decision; she or he may affirm the decision but modify the action taken; she or he may dismiss one or more of the charges entirely or remand the case to a Hearing Panel or elsewhere for further proceedings.
-If the decision of the Hearing Panel is affirmed, the matter shall be deemed finally decided.
+B. The individual to whom the appeal is made (the Provost or the Executive Vice Chancellor/Chief Operating Officer), may stay any disciplinary action pending an appeal.
+The appeal shall not consist of a new hearing but shall be limited to a review of the decision of and any proceedings before the Panel.
+The Provost or Executive Vice Chancellor/Chief Operating Officer may affirm the decision; s/he may affirm the decision but modify the action taken; s/he may dismiss one or more of the charges entirely or remand the case to a Panel or elsewhere for further proceedings.
+If the decision of the Panel is affirmed, the matter shall be deemed finally decided.

 A. If a complaint or charge is filed against a JTS student at a time when the student is not regularly enrolled in JTS, i.e., during the summer or recess, or during an extended vacation period, or while the student is away from JTS for an extended period of time, the Procedures set forth in II or IV above shall be followed as soon as possible rather than within the time deadlines set forth therein,

-B. If a complaint or charge as set forth in II.A. above is filed against a full-time or part-time JTS student enrolled during the summer semester, and the student or complainant elects to take an appeal as set forth in II.B., the Vice Chancellor/Chief Operating Officer or the Provost shall appoint a committee to hear said appeal.
-The committee shall follow the procedures set forth in II.B. above and its decision shall be deemed to be a decision of the Panel as set forth in II.B.6 above.
+B. If a complaint or charge is filed against a full-time or part-time JTS student enrolled during the summer semester, and the student or complainant elects to appeal the initial Decision as set forth in II.B., the Executive Vice Chancellor/Chief Operating Officer or the Provost shall appoint a committee to hear said appeal.
+The committee shall follow the procedures set forth in II.B. above and its decision shall be deemed to be a decision of the Panel.